sf-wdi-37/bubble-sort/README.md

 ## Challenge

-**Create a `bubbleSort` function that takes in an array of numbers, uses the bubble sort algorithm on it, and returns the sorted array.**
+In a new file, **create a `bubbleSort` function that takes in an array of numbers, uses the bubble sort algorithm on it, and returns the sorted array.**

 * Work with a partner to implement the algorithm on the whiteboard.
 * Start with pseudocode before moving into actual code.